Skip to main content

 ]

-See OpenAI vision example.
+See the OpenAI vision example.

 Using tools and functions